Dashboard Member settings

 What is a public company?

-PLCs must also be incorporated with Companies House and form a constitution (ie by adopting articles of association and memorandum of association).
-Additionally, they must have a minimum allotted share capital of £50,000 (with at least 25% being fully paid up) and this needs to be reflected in a Certificate for Commencement of Trading, obtained from Companies House.
+PLCs must also be incorporated with Companies House and form a constitution (ie by adopting articles of association and a memorandum of association).
+Additionally, they must meet additional requirements set by the Companies Act 2006, including that they must:

 What are the key differences between private and public companies?